Keep your hands youthful with hand rejuvenation

 Hands are often tell-tale signs of chronological age when other parts of the body, including the face, are more youthful in appearance.
-The dermal layer of the skin on the back of hands is thinner than that of the face and contains less collagen that the face for example.
+The dermal layer of the skin on the back of hands is thinner than that of the face and contains less collagen.
 The hands age more in women than men because their hands lose volume by fat loss and also some muscle bulk between their fingers creating hollows.
 As a result the hands looks bony and irregular in contour.
 Loss of collagen and elastin from menopause onwards contributes to hand skin ageing.

 In the past, wrinkly, liver spotted hands have been hidden and airbrushed away by older celebrities who prefer for us to think they are still 20-something not 50-something.